Ars Magica: History

+On January 12, 2024, Atlas Games announced that, Ars Magica 5th Edition Definitive, was in production and would be crowdfunded later in the year.

 Setting

 The setting, Mythic Europe, is primarily based on Europe of the 12th and 13th centuries; the geography is the same, and the mundane (non-magical) politics are practically identical.
 However, in Ars Magica the "Medieval paradigm" – the way the world was described or understood in that time period – is the literal truth.
 In this setting, Faeries actually do steal lost children, Demons cause disease and crop failure, Angels help the righteous, and dragons and other Magical creatures are real (though perhaps forgotten or hidden).
-In 3rd edition, to tie the game into the World of Darkness line, this was reality because of the beliefs; other editions distance themselves from this interpretation, simply taking place in a world where those beliefs happen to be true.
+In the third edition, to tie the game into the World of Darkness line, this was reality because of the beliefs; other editions distance themselves from this interpretation, simply taking place in a world where those beliefs happen to be true.

 Player characters typically alternate between the role of a magus (plural magi; female maga/magae), and a companion (Consors).
 Companions are select skilled non-magi who help wizards conduct their affairs (as magi tend to be distanced from "mundanes" due to the effects of their magical "Gift").
 Additionally, there are a number of Grogs (usually skilled peasants, often bodyguards or watchmen) who can be controlled by any player.
-(As of the Third Edition, Grogs are also a viable player 'class'; the Fifth Edition has added an entire supplement dedicated to 'fleshing out' Grogs.)
+(As of the third edition, Grogs are also a viable player 'class'; the fifth edition has added an entire supplement dedicated to 'fleshing out' Grogs.)
 The wizards generally gather in specialized strongholds called covenants, which are often built in places of power.
 A covenant is typically a 'home base' where the magi are in charge (though they may travel Mythic Europe for reasons of politics, resources, study or even leisure).
 Some consider the covenant to be the central character of the game, and the official rules encourage troupes to develop the covenant along those lines.